 The actual shipping process, however, would not be possible without private companies that conduct the shipment – the contractors.
 These companies offer flatbed services.
 Flatbed shipping is a kind of truck service which allows for the transportation of heavy-duty equipment.
 It is used to transport tanks from the initial location to the location of the RO/RO ship, where the tank should board.

 Flatbed trailers do not provide physical enclosure.
 This is why the Military prefers it for the shipping of tanks – it allows for the transportation of tanks and other oversized machinery.
 All tanks are safely secured for maximum stability.
 Yet, in order to do this, the shipping company should be very careful in taking the proper safety measures.

 Besides military machinery, companies and individuals use flatbed shipping to transport tractor and farm equipment and construction materials.

 Finding the right company

-- Type of a tank or the equipment being shipped, which ultimately defines its size and weight
+- The type of a tank or equipment, which ultimately defines its size and weight

 - The condition of the tank – operable or inoperable

 - Presence of any attachments to the tank or other internal equipment